Negotiators report progress on long-delayed COVID aid bill

-WASHINGTON (AP) — Top negotiators reported at least some progress on a long-delayed COVID-19 aid package Tuesday after a rare meeting of Capitol Hill's four most senior lawmakers.
-The quartet, including House Speaker Nancy Pelosi and top Senate Republican Mitch McConnell, said they would reconvene Tuesday night in hopes of sealing an agreement soon.
+After two meetings in House Speaker Nancy Pelosi's Capitol suite, where Democrats pressed for more generous steps to help individuals struggling in the COVID-19 economy, House Minority Leader Kevin McCarthy, R-Calif., gave an upbeat assessment.

-“I think there’s progress," reported House Minority Leader Kevin McCarthy, R-Calif., as he left the session in Pelosi's office.
-Treasury Secretary Steven Mnuchin joined by phone.
+“I think we’ve built a lot of trust," McCarthy said.
+“I think we’re moving in the right direction.
+I think there’s a possibility of getting it done."

-The uptick in activity could be a sign that an agreement is near, though COVID-19 relief talks have been notoriously difficult and Pelosi continues to press for help for states and local governments whose budgets have been thrown out of balance by the pandemic.
-GOP leaders oppose the idea and say it's the biggest sticking point from their perspective.
+The uptick in activity could be a sign that an agreement is near, though COVID-19 relief talks have been notoriously difficult.

-A top GOP negotiator said the leaders had essentially agreed to agree.
+“We’re making significant progress and I’m optimistic that we’re gonna be able to complete an understanding sometime soon," said Senate Majority Leader Mitch McConnell, R-Ky.

-“We are still talking to each other and there is agreement that we are not going to leave here without the omni and the COVID package,” said McConnell, R-Ky., using Capitol Hill's shorthand for a catchall, omnibus spending bill that would be paired together with the COVID relief measure and a variety of other end-of-session items.
+Pressure for a deal is intense.
+Unemployment benefits run out Dec.
+26 for more than 10 million people.
+Many businesses are barely hanging on after nine months of the pandemic.
+And money is needed to distribute new vaccines that are finally offering hope for returning the country to normal.

-McConnell says he'll drop a demand for provisions shielding businesses from COVID-19-related lawsuits, a key priority of McConnell.
-He is pressing a lowest-common-denominator approach that would drop the lawsuit shield idea for now if Democrats agree to drop the $160 billion state and local aid package.
+McConnell says he'll drop a demand for provisions shielding businesses from COVID-19-related lawsuits, a key priority, if Democrats agree to drop the $160 billion state and local aid package.

 “We can live to fight another day on what we disagree on,” McConnell said Tuesday.
 “But we ought to go forward with what we can agree on."